- HMS Community Values

 2.09 Leaves of Absence

 A leave of absence (LOA) is a period of non-enrollment during which a student is not considered to be working toward the MD degree.
-A LOA is granted for up to one year with the possibility of a one-year extension, granted on a case-by-case basis after review by the Council on Student Affairs (CSA), if a student submits the request before the first year of leave is over.
+A LOA is granted for up to one year with the possibility of a one-year extension, granted on a case-by-case basis after review by the Council of Academic Societies (CAS; Section 3.06), if a student submits the request before the first year of leave is over.
 A maximum of two years for leave is permitted, after which a student is automatically considered withdrawn from the school.
-In this instance, the student may apply for readmission through the Committee on Academic Programs (CAP; see Section 1.05).
+In this instance, the student may apply for readmission through the CAS.
 If a student is readmitted, he or she may be required to repeat a designated number of courses.

-Students contemplating a leave of absence should meet with their Society Master or Associate Master, the HMS Registrar, and, if applicable, their financial aid officer for guidance.
+Students contemplating a leave of absence should meet with their Society Advisory Dean/Director or Associate Director, the HMS Registrar, and, if applicable, their financial aid officer for guidance.